ethereum-mining/ethminer/README.md

    [Genoil's fork] was the original source of this version, but as Genoil is no longer consistently maintaining that fork it became almost impossible for developers to get new code merged there.
 In the interests of progressing development without waiting for reviews this fork should be considered the active one and Genoil's as legacy code.

+8. Can I CPU Mine?

+  No, use geth, the go program made for ethereum by ethereum.